Florida Man Left Dogs To Die In Hot Van While He Got Drunk, Was Jailed On Disorderly Conduct Charge, Cops Say

 A Panama City Beach, Florida man appeared in court earlier this week, days after he allegedly left three small dogs behind in his wife’s van while he was getting intoxicated at a nearby condominium complex.

 According to the Panama City News Herald, 39-year-old Jason Matthew Reece was arrested Sunday night and a second time on Wednesday, and separately charged with disorderly conduct and animal cruelty resulting in death.
 The former charge was in relation to an incident that reportedly occurred last Saturday, June 2, while the latter was in connection to Reece making no mention of leaving his dogs behind in the vehicle he was using.
-Reece appeared in court on Wednesday to face the charges, and is presently held at the Bay County Jail on a bond of $10,000 for both charges.
+Reece appeared in court on Wednesday to face the charges and is presently held at the Bay County Jail on a bond of $10,000 for both charges.

 “At no time did Reece tell deputies he had left his vehicle nearly a half mile away parked in front of a Dollar General Store.
 Reece also did not inform the deputy he had left three small dogs locked inside the vehicle,” the Bay County Sheriff’s Office noted in a police report.